What Drug Is Molly?

 Since no form of MDMA is approved for recreational use, we have to start the answer to this question at the molecular level.

-First, Molly is a synthetic drug which means it’s made in a lab using man-made ingredients and not natural or plant-based ingredients.
+First, Molly is a synthetic drug which means it’s made in a lab using man-made ingredients and not natural ingredients.
 The molecular structure of Molly and Ecstasy are the same, meaning they are essentially the same substance.
-The difference is in how they are manufactured and distributed.
+The difference is in how they are distributed.

 Ecstasy